bergant/finstr/readme.md

 **1. Data structure for financial statements**

 -   Reading from data frames parsed with XBRL package
--   Structure in tidy format
+-   Statements in tidy format with accounting taxonomy concepts as columns
 -   Encapsulating calculation hierarchy of variables
 -   Default printing in transposed format and with visible hierarchy